paulmooreparks/Xfer/README.md

 ```

 #### Customizing Property Names with `IContractResolver`
-You can change how property names are serialized by creating a custom contract resolver.
+You may change how property names are serialized by creating a custom contract resolver.
 For example, to make all property names lowercase:

 ```csharp
 public class LowerCaseContractResolver : DefaultContractResolver {